Current list of vacancies in the South African Government

 Department of Traditional Affairs

-Department of Water and Sanitation - 22 vacancies (How to apply)
+Department of Water and Sanitation (How to apply)

 Department of Women, Youth and Persons with Disabilities

-Government Communication and Information System - 3 vacancies
+Government Communication and Information System - 1 vacancy

 Government Pensions Administration Agency